-The Quintessential Budapest City Guide:
+The Quintessential Budapest City Guide for the First Time Visitor

-7 Places that should be there on your Budapest city tour itinerary
+7 Places That should be there on your Budapest City Tour Itinerary

-#1 Budapest City Guide : Budapest Castle District
+Budapest Castle District

 Buda Castle sits on the south tip of the Castle Hill, bound on the north by what is known as the Castle District, which is famous for its medieval, Baroque and 19th-century houses, churches and public buildings.
 Buda Castle is a part of the Budapest World Heritage Site, as declared in 1987.